 As one letter to The Times claimed.

-From the start there was a focus on accommodating American customers with one of the first American restaurants in London, the ‘Tudor restaurant’ serving American cuisine and there was even a sales office on Fifth Avenue.
+From the start, there was a focus on accommodating American customers with one of the first American restaurants in London, the ‘Tudor restaurant’ serving American cuisine and there was even a sales office on Fifth Avenue.
 Visitors included Eisenhower, Sammy David Jr, Ella Fitzgerald and Jacqueline Onassis.

-The Great Room was originally designed as an Ice Rink and in 1933 the seven year old Princess Elizabeth, the future Queen Elizabeth II, learnt to skate at the hotel.
+The Great Room was originally designed as an Ice Rink and in 1933 the seven-year-old Princess Elizabeth, the future Queen Elizabeth II, learnt to skate at the hotel.
 But, as competition in London intensified, the rink was closed and converted to provide the largest hotel banqueting space in London.

 The Hotel became the hub for London society, hosting the Queen Charlotte’s Ball, where debutantes were presented to the Queen each year until 1958.
 And, in 1934 A.O.
 Edwards, chairman of Grosvenor House (Park Lane) Ltd, purchased a de Haviland Comet, which he christened Grosvenor House, and entered in the MacRobertson Air Race to Australia.
 They won the race and celebrated with a dinner at the Grosvenor House Hotel.
 The plane is still on show in the Shuttleworth Collection at Old Warden in Bedfordshire.

-Grosvenor House also played a part in the Second World War when it was used partly as an Officer’s Mess and partly to to provide a vast air raid patrol dormitory.
+Grosvenor House also played a part in the Second World War when it was used partly as an Officer’s Mess and partly to provide a vast air raid patrol dormitory.

-Walking round the rooms there’s a great sense of history.
+Walking around the rooms there’s a great sense of history.
 Yet, the Hotel has been beautifully updated, fusing traditional and contemporary styling to provide today’s guests with light, comfortable surroundings.
 The rebrand, for the 80th anniversary of the Hotel in 2009, aimed to restore the hotel to an environment of simple elegance, while retaining many of the original features.